MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 <br>

-If your application intends to place 2D or 3D holograms on rigid structures of your environment, the simplicity and convenience of SceneQuads for placement is preferable to computing this information from the Surface mesh.
+If your application intends to place 2D or 3D holograms on rigid structures of your environment, the simplicity and convenience of SceneQuads for placement is preferable to computing this information from the [spatial mapping](spatial-mapping.md) mesh.
 For more details on this topic, please see the [Scene understanding SDK reference](scene-understanding-SDK.md)

-**Note** For legacy code that depends on the surface mesh, a scene can be computed that contains spatial mapping output along with SceneQuads, ensuring that any legacy requirements for placement can be maintained.
-If Scene understanding mesh data does not satisfy your application's latency requirements, we recommend you continue to use the spatial mapping APIs documented here: [Spatial mapping placement](spatial-mapping.md#placement)
+**Note** For legacy placement code that depends on the spatial mapping mesh, the spatial mapping mesh can be computed along with SceneQuads by setting EnableWorldMesh setting.
+If Scene understanding API does not satisfy your application's latency requirements, we recommend you continue to use the [Spatial mapping API](spatial-mapping.md#placement).

 ### Occlusion